zero-to-mastery/resources/JavaScript.md

 - [JavaScript For Cats](http://jsforcats.com/): An introduction for new programmers.

-- [JavaScript Fundamentals for Absolute Beginners](https://www.youtube.com/watch?v=YMvzfQSI6pQ&t=5032s): A 7 hour long video with detailed explanantions to give a strong foundation in JavaScript fundamentals.
+- [JavaScript Fundamentals for Absolute Beginners](https://www.youtube.com/watch?v=YMvzfQSI6pQ&t=5032s): A 7 hour long video with detailed explanations to give a strong foundation in JavaScript fundamentals.
 Taught by Bob Tabor, one of the most effective web development teachers.

 - [JavaScript Jabber](https://devchat.tv/js-jabber/): A weekly podcast discussing the superb language JavaScript.